SoftwareMadness/softwaremadness/README.md

-### Hi there 👋
-## How are you ?
-## I hope you are good
-## Did you visit my Website https://anthonyopensource.github.io, i think its really cool.
-## 🔭 I’m currently working on a Project named RobotRotator where you can animate Robots with blender the python blender Sctript will definetely be OpenSource.

-Ps some of my Projects dont have the source code.
+Some of my Projects dont have the source code.
 My computer got corrupted and i had the executables on an USB for VM testing, feel free to decompile the Software the most ist written in c# so you can use https://github.com/icsharpcode/ILSpy

 <!--
 **AnthonyOpenSource/anthonyopensource** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.